An almost sure KPZ relation for SLE and Brownian motion: Introduction

 One of the main sources of significance of LQG is that it has been conjectured that certain forms of LQG decorated with $\SLE$ or $\CLE$ describe the scaling limit of random planar maps decorated with a statistical physics model after performing a conformal embedding, where different $\gamma$ values arise by considering different discrete models \cite{shef-kpz}.
-This conjecture remains open (see \cite{curien-glimpse} for an approach to this problem the case of $\gamma=\sqrt{8/3}$).
-However, the convergence of random planar maps decorated with a statistical physics model to LQG decorated with $\SLE$/$\CLE$ has been proved with respect to the peanosphere topology, which we will describe below \cite{shef-burger,wedges,gms-burger-cone,gms-burger-local,gms-burger-finite,sphere-constructions,gkmw-burger,kmsw-bipolar,ghs-bipolar}.
-See also the forthcoming work \cite{gwynne-miller-cle} for a strengthening of this topology in the case of FK-weighted maps.
+So far, this conjecture has been proven only in the case of the Tutte embedding of the $\gamma$-mated-CRT map (a discretized version of the peanosphere) for $\gamma \in (0,2)$~\cite{gms-tutte}, the case of the Cardy embedding of uniform triangulations~\cite{hs-cardy-embedding}, and the case of the Poisson-Voronoi approximation of the Brownian map~\cite{gms-poisson-voronoi}.
+However, the convergence of other random planar maps decorated with a statistical physics model to LQG decorated with $\SLE$/$\CLE$ has been proved with respect to the peanosphere topology, which we will describe below \cite{shef-burger,wedges,gms-burger-cone,gms-burger-local,gms-burger-finite,sphere-constructions,gkmw-burger,kmsw-bipolar,ghs-bipolar,lsw-schnyder-wood}.
+See also~\cite{gwynne-miller-saw,gwynne-miller-perc} for scaling limit results for self-avoiding walk and percolation, respectively, on random planar maps toward SLE-decorated $\sqrt{8/3}$-LQG with respect to the Gromov-Hausdorff-Prokhorov-uniform topology, a variant of the Gromov-Hausdorff topology for curve-decorated metric measure spaces~\cite{gwynne-miller-uihpq}.

 If $D,\wt{D}$ are planar domains, $\varphi \colon D \to \wt D$ is a conformal map, and

 then $\mu_{h}(A) = \mu_{\wt h}(\varphi(A))$ for all Borel sets $A \subseteq D$.
 The boundary length measure is similarly preserved under such a change of coordinates.
 A \emph{quantum surface} is an equivalence class of pairs $(D,h)$ where two such pairs are said to be equivalent if they are related as in~\eqref{eqn::change_of_coordinates}.
 We refer to a representative $(D,h)$ of a quantum surface as an \emph{embedding} of the quantum surface.